defold/doc/docs/en/manuals/gui-box.md

 # GUI box nodes

-A GUI component is built from a set of nodes.
-A node is a visual object that is either:

-* A Box node, a rectangle filled with a color or texture
+A box node is a rectangle filled with a color or a texture or animation.
+Box nodes have the following special properties:

 ## Textures and flip book animations